ishans2404/covid-detection-xray/README.md

 ## Project Overview

 The "CovidVision: Advanced COVID-19 Detection from Lung X-rays with Deep Learning" project aims to utilize deep learning algorithms to analyze lung X-ray images for signs of COVID-19 infection.
 This system provides accurate and rapid diagnosis to aid in the early detection and containment of the virus.
+The deployed model can be used on this [Huggingface Space](https://huggingface.co/spaces/ishans24/covid19-detection-xray).

 ## Objectives